 It's important to have an effective action plan, in other words, it should include all the pertinent information in a concise and precise manner.
 The following is an example of the information it should contain:

-Your pharmacist can also help you develop an action plan and provide information on how to use the auto-injector safely and optimally.
+Pharmacists can also help you develop an action plan and provide information on how to use the auto-injector safely and optimally.
 Did you know that they can also prescribe this type of device?
 Additionally, you can use the preauthorized refill service to have your pharmacist call you when it’s time to replace your auto-injector when it expires.

 You will likely have to fill out and sign an authorization form for the administration of the drug by school staff.
 Ask the responsible staff members what you need to do.